-- 80% of new graduates will pass the National Board of Certification Examination on their first attempt.
+- 80% of new graduates will pass the National Board Certification Examination on their first attempt.

-- 80% of graduates will be employed in traditional or emerging practice areas 6 months post graduation as measured by the Graduate Survey.
+- 80% of new graduates will be employed in traditional or emerging practice areas 6 months post-graduation as measured by the Graduate Survey.

-- 80% of new graduates will be rated "satisfactory" on job technical skills by employers of OTA program graduates.
+- 80% of new graduates will be rated "satisfactory" on job technical skills and work place behaviors as measured by the Employer Survey.